Category: Measure of Position

 Quantiles or Fractiles

 When the number of observations is sufficiently large, the principle by which a distribution is divided into two equal parts may be extended to divide the distribution into four, five, eight, ten, or hundred equal parts.
+The median, quartiles, deciles, and percentiles values are collectively called quantiles or fractiles.
 Let us start learning about Quantiles or Fractiles.

 Quartiles